-Refunding General Obligation School Building and Site Bond Issue on March 28, 2015, in the amount of \$10,245,000 plus a premium of \$1,567,091 for a net issuance of \$11,812,091.
-The principal and interest on this bond issue is financed primarily from property taxes.
-The bonds, dated March 28, 2015, which bear interest at 3 to 5 percent are due serially through 2024.
-The bond proceeds were used to refund the 2005 General Obligation School Building and Site Bond Issue for the purpose of erecting, furnishing and equipping additions to, and partially remodeling, furnishing and re-furnishing, equipping and reequipping existing school facilities; acquiring, installing and equipping technology for school facilities; replacing bleachers and construction of a press box at the high school football field; and developing and improving sites.
+The School District issued the 2024 General Obligation School Building and Site Bond Issue on February 7th, 2024, in the amount of \$24,665,000.
+The bond proceeds were used for the purpose of erecting, furnishing and equipping additions to, and partially remodeling, furnishing and re-furnishing, equipping and re-equipping existing school facilities; acquiring, installing and equipping instructional technology for school facilities; and developing and improving sites.

-DATE OF ISSUE March 28, 2015
+DATE OF ISSUE